 Today I’m sharing an old family favorite, a Greek Shrimp Pasta dish that takes shrimp scampi to a whole new level!
 It is easy to make with simple ingredients, making it a one pan no fuss meal!

 Easy Greek Shrimp Scampi Pasta is loaded with fresh sautéed shrimp, spinach, feta, grape tomatoes, and olives, in a silky garlic-cream sauce.
-Plus it’s ridiculously easy to make.
+Plus, it’s ridiculously easy to make.

 Heaven on earth!